SAFE-Stack/docs/docs/recipes/ui/add-sass.md

         ],
     }
     ```

+Here's what your webpack config file should look like in the end: [webpack.config.js](https://gist.github.com/functionalprogrammer/948f5c8f7293dd486c2bf2445c2d6b7c)

 ## There you have it!
 You can now take advantage of Sass by writing to the `Style.scss` file.